ipbrennan90/PiMotions/docs/part2.md

 Open motion-detector.py in your text editor.

 #### **A few things to notice before we start writing code:**
-##### 1) We have values for threshold, sensitivity, and whether or not our motion detector is running at the top of the file.
+##### 1) Firstly, we have values for threshold, sensitivity, and whether or not our motion detector is running at the top of the file.

 _from PiMotions/server/motion-detector.py_:
 ```python